ModelOriented/hstats/README.md

 ## Background

+In [1], Friedman and Popescu introduced different statistics to measure interaction strength based on partial dependence functions.
+Closely following their notation, we will summarize the main ideas.

 ### Partial dependence

 Let $F: R^p \to R$ denote the prediction function that maps the $p$-dimensional feature vector $\boldsymbol x = (x_1, \dots, x_p)$ to its prediction.